binello7/swisssmartfarming/README.md

 ## Usage
 There are two main command line tools that can be used in order to process an SSF-dataset.
 The first one is `preprocess_bag.py` and the second one is `process_pix4d.py`, both are located under the `processing` module.

 `preprocess_bag.py` depends on many packages that were installed with `setup.bash`.
 In order for them to be available the virtual environment has to be activated with `source venv3/bin/activate`.
-After activating the virtual environment run `./preprocess_bag.py -h` in order to get a description on how to use it.
+After activating the virtual environment run `processing/preprocess_bag.py -h` in order to get a description on how to use it.

 ### preprocess_bag.py
-`preprocess_bag.py --bagfile /path/to/bagfile.bag --ref_panel {1,2,3}`
+`processing/preprocess_bag.py --bagfile /path/to/bagfile.bag --ref_panel {1,2,3}`

 Preprocesses an SSF-rosbag dataset.

-Given a rosbag file of a dataset for the Swiss Smart Farming Project performs the preprocessing steps on the raw images.
+Given a rosbag file containing a dataset for the Swiss Smart Farming Project performs the preprocessing steps on the raw images.
 The preprocessed images will be stored under the folder 'frames', located one level higher than the bagfile.

+Preprocessing steps include:

+1. for RGB images: save them in 'jpg' format and embed the image metadata (camera name, focal length, GPS location, ...)

+2. for hyperspectral images:
+    a. bla
+    a. blablabla
+    a. boaboaboaboa

-All images captured are stored under a 'topic'.
+All images captured are
+stored under a 'topic'.
 Check 'cfg/cameras' to see all the cameras used for the project and the corresponding topic.